 Consumer Medicine Information

-This leaflet answers some common questions asked about ENDONE.
-It does not contain all the available information about this medicine.
+This leaflet answers some common questions about ENDONE.
+It does not contain all the available information.
 It does not take the place of talking to your doctor or pharmacist.

 If you have any concerns about taking this medicine, ask your doctor or pharmacist.